Manishcoder03/Amazon_Project/README.md

 # Amazon_Project
 This is basic Amazon Project.
 I am using HTML , CSS and JavaScript.
-I have developed the project regularly